South America Tours for Young Adults

 Complete - Santa Cruz, Isabela & San Cristobal 8D/7N with Tintoreras

-Lance, traveled in December
+Kim, traveled in October

 The crystalline waters of Kicker Rock teem with sharks, while Sierra Negra offers volcanic vistas.
 Scale Bartolomé's summit for panoramic views, glide through Las Tintoreras' coves, and watch giant tortoises roam Santa Cruz highlands from budget-friendly lodgings.